Shtokavian: Kosovo–Resava

-Also called Older Ekavian, is spoken by Serbs, mostly in western and northeastern Kosovo (Kosovo Valley with Mitrovica and also around Peja), in Ibar Valley with Kraljevo, around Kruševac, Trstenik and in Župa, in the part of Toplica Valley (Kuršumlija) in the Morava Valley (Jagodina, Ćuprija, Paraćin, Lapovo), in Resava Valley (Svilajnac, Despotovac) and northeastern Serbia (Smederevo, Požarevac, Bor, Majdanpek, Negotin, Velika Plana) with one part of Banat (around Kovin, Bela Crkva and Vršac).
+Also called Older Ekavian, is spoken by Serbs, mostly in western and northeastern Kosovo (around Mitrovica and in Serb ethnic enclaves of Goraždevac and Osojane near Peja), in Ibar Valley up to Kraljevo, around Kruševac, Trstenik, and in Župa, in the part of Toplica Valley around (Kuršumlija), in the Morava Valley (Jagodina, Ćuprija, Paraćin, Lapovo), in Resava Valley (Svilajnac, Despotovac) and eastern Serbia (Požarevac, Bor, Majdanpek, Negotin).
 This dialect can be also found in parts of Banatska Klisura (Clisura Dunării) in Romania, in places where Romanian Serbs live (left bank of the Danube).

 Substitution of jat is predominantly Ekavian accent even on the end of datives (žene instead of ženi), in pronouns (teh instead of tih), in comparatives (dobrej instead of dobriji) in the negative of biti (nesam instead of nisam); in Smederevo–Vršac dialects, Ikavian forms can be found (di si instead of gde si?).
-Smederevo–Vršac dialect (spoken in northeastern Šumadija, Lower Great Morava Valley and Banat) is sometimes classified as a subdialect of the Kosovo-Resava dialect but is also considered to be a separate dialect as it the represents mixed speech of Šumadija–Vojvodina and Kosovo–Resava dialects.
+Smederevo–Vršac dialect (spoken in northeastern Šumadija, Lower Great Morava Valley and Banat) is sometimes classified as a subdialect of the Kosovo–Resava dialect but is also considered to be a separate dialect as it the represents mixed speech of Šumadija–Vojvodina and Kosovo–Resava dialects.

 Neo-Shtokavian dialects

 Younger Ikavian

 Also called Western Ikavian.
-The majority of its speakers are Croats who live in Lika, Kvarner, Dalmatia, Herzegovina, and of north Bačka around Subotica in Serbia and south Bács-Kiskun of Hungary, and in Molise in Italy.
+The majority of its speakers are Croats who live in Lika, Kvarner, Dalmatia, Herzegovina, and in north Bačka around Subotica in Serbia and south Bács-Kiskun of Hungary, and in Molise in Italy.
 The minority speakers of it include Bosniaks in western Bosnia, mostly around the city of Bihać, and also in central Bosnia where Croats and Bosniaks (e.g. Travnik, Jajce, Bugojno, Vitez) used to speak this dialect.
 Exclusively Ikavian accent, Bosnian and Herzegovinian forms use o in verb participle, whereas those in Dalmatia and Lika use -ija or ia like in vidija/vidia.
 Local form of Bačka was proposed as the base for the Danubian branch of the Bunjevac dialect of Bunjevac Croats (Bunjevci) in Vojvodina, Serbia.

 Šumadija–Vojvodina

 Also known as Younger Ekavian, is one of the bases for the standard Serbian language.
-It is spoken by Serbs across most of Vojvodina (excluding easternmost parts around Vršac), northern part of western Serbia, around Kragujevac and Valjevo in Šumadija, in Mačva around Šabac and Bogatić, in Belgrade and in predominantly ethnically Serbian villages in eastern Croatia around the town of Vukovar.
+It is spoken by Serbs across most of Vojvodina (excluding easternmost parts around Vršac), wider Belgrade region, western half of Šumadija, Kolubara, Mačva, and in majority ethnic Serb areas in eastern Croatia around the town of Vukovar.
 It is predominately Ekavian (Ikavian forms are of morphophonological origin).
-In some parts of Vojvodina the old declension is preserved.
 Most Vojvodina dialects and some dialects in Šumadija have an open e and o.
 However the vernaculars of western Serbia, and in past to them connected vernaculars of (old) Belgrade and southwestern Banat (Borča, Pančevo, Bavanište) are as close to the standard as a vernacular can be.
 The dialect presents a base for the Ekavian variant of the Serbian standard language.